Cyclomatic complexity: Implications for software testing

 In this example, two test cases are sufficient to achieve a complete branch coverage, while four are necessary for complete path coverage.
-The cyclomatic complexity of the program is 3 (as the strongly connected graph for the program contains 9 edges, 7 nodes and 1 connected component) (8 − 7 + 2).
+The cyclomatic complexity of the program is 3 (as the strongly connected graph for the program contains 8 edges, 7 nodes, and 1 connected component) (8 − 7 + 2).

 In general, in order to fully test a module, all execution paths through the module should be exercised.
 This implies a module with a high complexity number requires more testing effort than a module with a lower value since the higher complexity number indicates more pathways through the code.
-This also implies that a module with higher complexity is more difficult for a programmer to understand since the programmer must understand the different pathways and the results of those pathways.
+This also implies that a module with higher complexity is more difficult to understand since the programmer must understand the different pathways and the results of those pathways.

 Unfortunately, it is not always practical to test all possible paths through a program.
 Considering the example above, each time an additional if-then-else statement is added, the number of possible paths grows by a factor of 2.
 As the program grows in this fashion, it quickly reaches the point where testing all of the paths becomes impractical.

 One common testing strategy, espoused for example by the NIST Structured Testing methodology, is to use the cyclomatic complexity of a module to determine the number of white-box tests that are required to obtain sufficient coverage of the module.
-In almost all cases, according to such a methodology, a module should have at least as many tests as its cyclomatic complexity; in most cases, this number of tests is adequate to exercise all the relevant paths of the function.
+In almost all cases, according to such a methodology, a module should have at least as many tests as its cyclomatic complexity.
+In most cases, this number of tests is adequate to exercise all the relevant paths of the function.